-Map 6.
+Map 5.
 Provincial Strategic Threat Rating

-4.2.1.
-Fire History
+4.2.1 Fire History

-Fire ignition and perimeter data are depicted in Map 5.
+Fire ignition and perimeter data are depicted in Map 6.
 The following PSTA fire ignition data is available from 1950-2018 and fire perimeter data is available from 1919-2018 for the area.
-Based on the BCWS historical wildfire dataset, several moderate size (~90-105 hectares) fires burned in the AOJ in the January 3, 2021
+Based on the BCWS historical wildfire dataset and several moderate size (~90- 105 hectares) fires burned in the AOI in the 1920s and 1930s.

-1970 and 1930s.
 Fire incidents are more prevalent in the northwest portion of the AOI, and are scattered throughout the southern area of the island.
 This ignition data shows that within the AOI, approximately 90% of ignitions since 1950 have been human-caused (a conservative estimate not including miscellaneous and undetermined causes).
 Open burning was identified by BCWS as the cause of most human-caused ignitions.

 Much larger historical fires have occurred in neighboring jurisdictions of the SRD.
 Quadra Island has experienced much more fire activity with a 1925 fire burning approximately 58% of the island at 15,908 ha in size.
 Likewise, the Sayward fire of 1938 on Vancouver Island burned approximately 25,000 ha and profoundly impacted the region.
-These fires occurred in similar fuels and within the same regional climate, suggesting that in the absence of active fire suppression, Cortes Island is capable of supporting similar fires during ignition periods of high to extreme fire danger.
+These fires occurred in similar fuels and within the same regional climate, suggesting that in the absence of active fire suppression, Cortes Island is capable of supporting similar fires during prolonged periods of high to extreme fire danger.

+No fires have occurred on Cortes Island since 2012.
 The most recent fires on Cortes Island have all been small spot fires, mainly due to open burning.
 Six fires have burned in the AOI between 2005 and 2012, with the largest one only reaching 0.2 ha in size (~45 by 45 m).
 Regional BCWS representatives indicated that the most volatile fuel type in the fire zone represents areas of logging slash and dry, open rocky sites, as well as any site exhibiting continuous horizontal or vertical fuels such as a densely stocked forest stand.